Trade Policy Alert Services Compared: Which Catches Your Change

 CBP's CSMS distributes operational updates including classification changes, ACE system notices, and trade remedy implementation details.
 Subscribe by topic on the CBP site.

 What it does well: Authoritative on operational implementation.
-When a Section 232 modification takes effect, CSMS tells you what HTSUS lines are affected and how to file.
+When a Section 232 automobile-parts or MHDV modification takes effect, CSMS tells you which HTSUS lines and Chapter 99 headings are affected and how to file.
+The auto-parts and MHDV guidance messages carry the exact 9903.94 and 9903.74 heading instructions importers need at entry.

 Where it fails: Assumes the reader knows which CSMS apply.
-A CSMS about Chapter 87 implementation matters to auto importers; a CSMS about Section 232 derivative classification matters to anyone importing fasteners.
+A CSMS about Chapter 87 vehicle implementation matters to auto importers; a CSMS about Section 232 derivative fasteners matters to anyone importing them.
 The reader has to map the CSMS to their own catalog.

 Best for: Compliance teams that import into a narrow set of HTS chapters and can map CSMS messages to their own products reliably.